Antifantwerp/protest-comms/README.md

 ## License
 The field of ethical software licensing is still growing.
+If down the road some vetted/concrete examples pop up, it might be worth moving towards for projects.
+But until that happens, all code is licensed under the [MIT License](LICENSE).